 Wintershall and Gazprom start the production of natural gas from the Yuzhno-Russkoye field 3,500 kilometres northeast of Moscow.
 The Severneftegazprom joint venture reached a plateau production of 25 billion cubic metres of natural gas per year in 2009.

 The first gas flows through Nord Stream, Europe's largest energy infrastructure project, with Gazprom and BASF/Wintershall as shareholders.
 The 1220-km-long natural gas pipeline connects the Siberian gas reserves directly with Germany and has a transport capacity of approx. 55 billion cubic metres of natural gas per year.

 Wintershall grows at the source and acquires shares in blocks 4A and 5A in the Achimov Formation in Western Siberia.
 At the same time, the former joint gas trading and storage business in Germany is fully transferred to Gazprom.
 Also in 2015, it is agreed to extend the Nord Stream pipeline with two additional strings.
-This will increase the total capacity of the two transport pipelines in future to 110 billion cubic metre of natural gas.
+This will increase the total capacity of the two transport pipelines in future to 110 billion cubic metres of natural gas.

 Even after the merger of Wintershall and DEA, Russia remains the region with the largest planned increase in production.
 Achim Development, currently the latest joint venture between Wintershall Dea and Gazprom, plans to begin development of blocks 4A and 5A in the Achimov Formation in the Urengoy field as planned.
 In future, 15.5 billion cubic metres of natural gas are set to be produced here at plateau level.